Second Trimester

 Second Trimester Tests

-Your anatomy scan ultrasound will be scheduled at around the 20th week of pregnancy.
-This is a longer and more thorough ultrasound and this appointment when combined with a visit with your physician may take two hours or more.
-This particular ultrasound is an important step to check-up on your sweet baby.
-During this appointment we measure the baby to check the rate of growth, we look at the baby’s position, the placement of the placenta, fetal heart rate, and an accounting of over 50 different views of the anatomy from brain to heart to kidneys and more.
+Your anatomy scan ultrasound will be scheduled around the 20th week of pregnancy.
+This is a longer and more thorough ultrasound, and this appointment, when combined with a visit with your physician, may take two hours or more.
+This particular ultrasound is an important step to check up on your sweet baby.
+During this appointment, we measure the baby to check the rate of growth, we look at the baby’s position, the placement of the placenta, fetal heart rate, and an accounting of over 50 different views of the anatomy from brain to heart to kidneys and more.
 The sonographers can usually identify the gender at this visit.
 If you do not want to know the gender, they will not document it in the report.
-Although you do not have to have a full bladder for this test being well hydrated and fed will ensure an active, happy baby which is easier to scan than a tired, sleeping baby.
+Although you do not have to have a full bladder for this test, being well hydrated and fed will ensure an active, happy baby, which is easier to scan than a tired, sleeping baby.

 Diabetes screen instructions are found here.